 The Saint-Saturnin Church

-& gt; Avranches is since the Revolution, the depository of the Manuscripts of the abbey of Mont Saint-Michel , which are presented at the Scriptorial – Museum of Manuscripts of Mont Saint-Michel.
+Avranches is since the Revolution the depository of the Manuscripts of the abbey of Mont Saint-Michel, which are exposed at the Scriptorial – Museum of Manuscripts of Mont Saint-Michel.

 The Public Garden and the Quesnel Morinière Museum

-Jean-Jacques Quesnel of La Morinière bequeaths to the town of Coutances his mansion surrounded by his garden on the condition that the whole is of public utility and that the gardens become a municipal park where medicinal plants would be grown.
+Jean-Jacques Quesnel of La Morinière bequeaths his mansion surrounded by his garden to the town of Coutances on the condition that the whole will remain of public utility and that the gardens become a municipal park where medicinal plants can be grown.

 The public garden combines Italian terraces with English groves, water jets and a labyrinth.
 A granite obelisk was erected in memory of the donor Quesnel de La Morinière.
 Development work on three levels was completed in 1855; the garden became a precursor and a model of the gardens of the nineteenth century, while being contemporary with the first landscaped gardens in Paris.
 It is also the oldest public garden in Normandy.
 The Coutances garden was included in the supplementary inventory of Historic Monuments in 1992 .
 The mansion houses the collections of the municipal museum Quesnel Morinière.

-Magnificent expression of Norman Gothic art, Coutances Cathedral was built in the early 13th century, the current building reusing important parts of the 11th century Romanesque cathedral .
+Magnificent expression of Norman Gothic art, Coutances Cathedral was built in the early 13th century, the current building reuses important parts of the 11th century Romanesque cathedral.
 Its remains are still visible under the “Gothic habit”, and are accompanied by guides who will take you to the high galleries of the nave and choir, in the lantern tower, near the Gothic windows or to inside the Romanesque towers.